What the CAS is offering regional NSW and ACT Schools:

 To join your ACT HTA simply complete one of the following –

 Option 1.
-If you / your school / institution want to apply and pay with credit card or go to the main menu of this site, click Membership, then choose the option that suits you following the steps.
+If you / your school / institution want to apply and pay with card go to the main menu of this site, click Membership, then choose the option that suits you following the steps.

-We will add you to the exclusive email lists so you will be aware of everything going on, including members-only PL, networking and new resource launches and much more!
+We will add you to the exclusive email lists so you will be aware of everything going on, including members-only PL, networking and new resource launches and much, much more!

 Matthew and Daniel

-ACT HTA Secretary & Treasurer
+ACT HTA Secretary & Treasurer on behalf of the ACT and national Association

 Are you gifted and/or talented, or just interested in developing your skills in Project Management, Community Partnerships and/or with ICT and marketing? (or even just interested in learning more as part of a range of small, practical projects run by passionate teams?).